-The President, not surprisingly, presides at meetings of the Board and, usually, at Annual or Special General meetings.
+The President, not surprisingly, presides at meetings of the Board and, usually, at Annual or Special General Meetings.
 The President may also be called the Chair, Chairperson, Chairman or Chairwoman.
 Under any of these names, the job is the same.
 The Chair (the name we'll use in the rest of this booklet) has the responsibility of ensuring the meetings are conducted in an orderly fashion; that everyone who wants to be heard, is; that everyone who is heard stays on topic; of "calling the question" (directing there be a vote) on a motion; ruling on motions; and, in some instances, voting on motions (see below).

-Contrary to popular belief, the Chair is allowed to vote, although most don't in order to preserve his/her impartiality.
+Contrary to popular belief, the Chair is allowed to vote, although most don't in order to preserve their impartiality.
 In some instances, the by-laws do not allow the Chair to vote.
-When the Chair can and does vote, and the vote is thereby tied, some by-laws allow the Chair a second, or "casting" vote.
+When a vote is tied (and whether the Chair has voted or not), many by-laws allow the Chair a tie-breaking, or "casting" vote.
 However, if the organization adopts Roberts' Rules or Order, a tied vote means the motion automatically fails, so there is no need for the Chair to vote to break the tie.